amplication/amplication/packages/local-data-service-generator-controller/README.md

-# Local DSG Runner
+# Local Data Service Generator Controller

 ## <u>Overview</u>:
-This service purpose is to run the DSG locally.
+This service purpose is to run the Data Service Generator locally.
 It exposes the following endpoint:

 `POST /api/code-generate`